tonethar/IGME-330-Spring-2021/_draft/JS-fundamentals.md

 **Read the article linked in part II. above and answer the following questions (by adding text to your *myLastname-myFirstname-js-fundamentals.html* file):**

-2A) What advice does the author provide for "... the best thing to do is ..." ?
+2A) What advice does the author provide for *"... the best thing to do is ..."* ?

 2B) Give an example of *defensive programming*

-2C) Complete this sentence *Remember, the goal is not to become an expert at fixing bugs, but rather to ...*
+2C) Complete this sentence - *Remember, the goal is not to become an expert at fixing bugs, but rather to ...*

-2D) List the 4 "classes of defects"
+2D) List the 4 *"classes of defects"*

-2E) Which one of these "defects" do you feel is generally the hardest to find and fix? (in a previous language you have used like C# or C++) Why?
+2E) Which one of these *"defects"* do you feel is generally the hardest to find and fix? (in a previous language you have used like C# or C++) Why?

 **For the following questions we will look at *Debugging Strategies:***